-One Remuneration Committee meeting was held during the year ended 31 March 2020.
-The Remuneration Committee reviewed the policy for the remuneration of all the Directors, assessed the performance of the executive Director and approved the terms of the executive Director's service contract for the year ended 31 March 2020.
-The remuneration committee also made recommendations to the Board on the remuneration packages of the individual executive Director and senior management for the year ended 31 March 2020.
+One Remuneration Committee meeting was held during the year ended 31 March 2021.
+The Remuneration Committee reviewed the policy for the remuneration of all the Directors, assessed the performance of the executive Directors and approved the terms of the executive Directors' service contract for the year ended 31 March 2021.
+The remuneration committee also made recommendations to the Board on the remuneration packages of the individual executive Director and senior management for the year ended 31 March 2021.
 The attendance record of each member at the Remuneration Committee meetings is as follows:

-Directors Remuneration Committee meetings entitled to attend Ms. Wong Yee Lin Elaine (Independent non-executive Director) 1/1 Mr. Li Wing Sum Steven (Independent non-executive Director) 1/1 Professor Lam Kin Che (Independent non-executive Director) 1/1 Ms. Kwok May Han Grace (Executive Director) 1/1 Mr. Wu Dennis Pak Kit (Non-executive Director) 1/1
+Directors Attendance/Number of Remuneration Committee meetings entitled to attend Ms. Wong Yee Lin Elaine (Independent non-executive Director) 1/1 Mr. Li Wing Sum Steven (Independent non-executive Director) 1/1 Professor Lam Kin Che (Independent non-executive Director) 1/1 Ms. Kwok May Han Grace (Executive Director) 1/1 Mr. Wu Dennis Pak Kit (Executive Director) 1/1